PyDataWorkshop/NumPy/17_MathsFunctions.md

 ```

+      File "<ipython-input-10-1a2e6198c607>", line 4
+        Sr.No.
+              ^
+    SyntaxError: invalid syntax

 ```python
 The number of decimals to round to.
 Default is 0.
 If negative, the integer is rounded to position to the left of the decimal point
 Example
 ```

+      File "<ipython-input-11-4d5cfad55669>", line 1
+        The number of decimals to round to.
+Default is 0.
+If negative, the integer is rounded to position to the left of the decimal point
+                 ^
+    SyntaxError: invalid syntax

 ```python